jakobfrederikson/jakobfrederikson/README.md

-- 👋 Hi, I’m @jakobfrederikson, a third-year software engineering student from New Zealand.
+- 👋 Hi, I’m @jakobfrederikson, a software engineering graduate from Wellington, New Zealand.
 - 💫 Favourite project (so far): [Argo](https://github.com/jakobfrederikson/ArgoCMS).
 I made this using ASP.NET Core for my capstone project.
 It includes user management, job tracking, teams, projects and real-time notifications using SignalR.
-- 🌳 I'm currently learning: TypeScript and React
+- 🌳 I'm currently learning: TypeScript and React.
-- 🌱 My current project: Using Next.JS and learning the new app router technology to create a website about cats. 😺
+- 🌱 My current project: eCommerce website in NextJS.

 [Take a look at my blog.](https://jakobdev-blog.vercel.app/)